laurci/so-loader/README.md

 # so-loader

 This project is an auto-loader for FFIs.
-It only supports the `so` format and the Linux OS.
+It only supports the `.so` format and the Linux OS.

-Instead of having to manually write out the functions and types for functions, this library will automatically read the debug symfols from the `so` file and generate the FFI for you.
+Instead of having to manually write out the functions and types for functions, this library will automatically read the debug symfols from the `.so` file and generate the FFI for you.

+## Setup

+This library only supports the `.so` format and the Linux OS.

+You also need to have `dwarfdump` installed.
+This is used to read the debug symbols from the `.so` file.

 ## Building and runnning